 10. The UE sends the L1 measurement result to the source gNB.

 11. The source gNB decides to execute LTM to a candidate target cell.
 The source gNB generates the KNG-RAN* from target PCI, its frequency ARFCN-DL/EARFCN-DL, and either from currently active KgNB or from the NH as described in Annex A.11/A.12 of TS 33.501 [2].
-The source gNB performs a vertical key derivation in case it has an unused {NH, NCC} pair.
+The source gNB performs a vertical key derivation in case it has an unused {NH, NCC} pair and if NCCLTM and the keySetChangeIndicator are provided to the UE (c.f., Step 21).
+Horizontal key derivation is performed, if the unused NCCLTM value is not successfully provided to the UE.

 12. The source gNB sends the Cell Switch command to the UE via MAC CE.
 Upon receiving the cell switch command, if the NCC of the current KgNB is less than the stored NCCLTM value, then the UE synchronize the locally kept NH parameter by computing the function defined in Annex A.10 iteratively as specified in TS 33.501 [2] and computes the KNG-RAN* from the synchronized NH parameter.
 If the NCCLTM is equal to the NCC value associated with the current KgNB, then the UE uses the active KgNB to derive the KNG-RAN*.